Music is an essential part of a well-rounded education and crucial for brain development for young and old.

 Jeong is a member of the Evergreen Community Orchestra.
 She has played for local string quartets also.

-Cello lessons student Kianna H. of Shoreline Music school plays in a recent music recital.
+Cello lessons student Kianna H. of Shoreline Music school plays in a 2019 music recital.